ThibaultDucray/PatchOrganizer/README.md

 # The file format

-The file format was partially decoded:
+The file format was partially decoded, see below.
+Offsets and value may differ, read description carefully to understand how to manipulate the PRST files.

 <pre>
 <b>Offset	Content 	Size	Description</b>